Back to blog

 We focused hard this release to polish up as many rough edges as possible.
 Our continuous integration and deployment is in a much nicer place.
 We’re finally able to release nightly versions of documentation and the alpha release system has worked well for users eager to test out new features and bug fixes.

-We have a few major items planned for beginning of 2025:
+That being said, we do have a few major items planned for Dioxus 0.7 and beyond:

 • Rust hot-reloading with binary patching